13078326j/Tut12-Group2/Report.md

    Insight: Current system ineffeciently assigns a customer to a relationship manager.

 7. User: Relationship Managers who are having an outbound calling
-   Need: Customer details, guidelines and script to improve services to end-customer\
+   Need: To receive Customer details, guidelines and script to help improve services to end-customer\
    Insight: Current system lacks good quality services to end-customers.

 8. User: Travel company
    Need: An information system to improve Call Management Center operations
    Insight: Current system does not provide adequate amount of assitance to relationship managers in serving their end-customer.

-9. User: Relationship Managers want to help as many customers as possible
-   Need: To be assigned customers as efficiently as possible
-   Insight: Current system ineffeciently assigns a customer to a relationship manager

 ### Design Thinking Principles Approach
 1. Empathise: We must put ourselves in the minds of relevant stakeholders to identify their issues and thoughts.
 Utilise empathy maps to achieve this.